Updated: 31 May 2023 & medically reviewed by Hailey Shafir

 Some treatment centers may offer additional therapy for specialized conditions, such as co-occurring mental health disorders.
 These can be to help cope with anger management, depression, anxiety, stress, or grief counseling and will focus on how to cope with these conditions without relying on drugs and alcohol.
 Other times, specialized types of therapy like art therapy, equine therapy, or mindfulness or yoga classes may be offered to patients.

 Family support therapy is an intrinsic part of the substance abuse treatment process and most rehab centers will include some form of it as part of their program.
 Addiction can ruin families and friendships in many ways, by forming dangerous co-dependency, resentment, anger, and enabling behaviors.
-Family therapy allows the person in treatment to face and resolve a wide and complex range of emotions towards their loved ones, and vice versa.
+Family therapy allows the person in treatment to face and resolve a wide and complex range of emotions toward their loved ones, and vice versa.
 Having a support network at home is vital for long-term recovery.

 Occasionally, a treatment facility may host guest speakers and life coaches to talk about addiction and recovery.
 These speakers are often recovering addicts who have gotten their lives back on track after successfully quitting substance abuse.
 They may give talks on how to rebuild your career, reconnect with the world, build healthy relationships, avoid triggers, and a wide range of other topics.
 These speakers are designed to serve as inspiration to those going through treatment and to demonstrate that a happy life without drugs or alcohol is possible.